Things you need to know about Cease and Desist letter.

 To create your Cease and Desist Letter, you’ll need the following minimum information:

-- The illegal act you want the recipient to stop doing
+- The illegal act you want the recipient to stop doing; and

 5. How much is the document?

-The document costs PhP 350 for a one-time purchase.
+The document costs PHP 350 for a one-time purchase.
+Once purchased, you have unlimited use and revisions of this type of document.